readthedocs/readthedocs.org/docs/user/notifications.rst

 Latest version notification
     A notification shown on the latest version tells readers they are reading the latest/development version of the documentation that may include features not yet deployed.

+Each of these notifcations can be configured in :ref:`addons:Configuring Read the Docs Addons`